aspose-total/Aspose.Total-Products/total/en/java/conversion/dotx-to-ppsm/_index.md

 ---
-title: Convert DOTX to PPSM via Java
+title: Convert DOTX to PPSM via Java or online
-description: Java API to Export DOTX to PPSM without using Microsoft Word or PowerPoint
+description: Java API to Export DOTX to PPSM without using Microsoft Word or PowerPoint or online.
+Test free POT to CSV online converter quickly before integrating the code. or with free Online Converter
 url_ignore: /java/conversion/dotx-to-ppsm/
 family: total
 platformtag: java